AmanKadam-16/Internship_Notes/README.md

 # Try Try But Don't Cry !
 ## 😤
-## Write the in the following files only.
+## Write the Code in the following files only.
 - AddTask.tsx
 - TasksList.tsx